JetBrains/teamcity-documentation/topics/rest-api.md

 The locators formats can be:
 * single value: text without the following symbols: `,:-( )`
 * dimension allowing you to filter entities using multiple criteria: `<dimension1>:<value1>,<dimension2>:<value2>,<dimension3>:(<dimension3.1>:<value3.1>,<dimension3.2>:<value3.2>)`
 Note that nested locators should be enclosed in parentheses.
-Refer to each entity description below for the most popular locator descriptions.
+See entity descriptions in the [REST API reference](rest-api-reference.md) for the most popular locator descriptions.
 If in doubt what a specific locator supports, send a request with "$help" as the locator value.
 In the response, you will get a textual description of what the locator supports.
 If a request with invalid locators is sent, the error messages often hint at the error and list the supported locator dimensions as well.

 <note>